Starter Company Plus

 · regional economic development priorities based on specific industry sectors

 Yes.
-Even if a proposal is not selected to receive funding, a participant can still participate in the training and mentoring components of the program to help them open a business.
-This is dependent on the number of seats available in training and mentoring.
+Even if a proposal is not selected to receive funding, a participant can still participate in the training component of the program to help them open a business.

 Yes.
 There is no restriction against participants receiving Employment Insurance (EI), however, once you register and start the business you are no longer eligible for EI as a self-employed person.